Sceptre/sceptre-sam-handler/README.md

 flag-type arguments that have no value, set the value to "True".
 * `package_args` (dict, optional): Additional key/value pairs to apply to `sam package`.
 The same is true here as for `build_args` for flag-type arguments.
+* `skip_jinja_cleanup` (bool): Can be set to True to retain the jinja file after processing.
+This can be used to troubleshoot issues.

 ### How does this handler work?